Skip to content

 Background & Motivation

-Background: SSL has become mainstream in visual, language, and audio representation learning, with a wide variety of methods—SimCLR, VICReg, BYOL, SimSiam, CPC, JEPA, etc.—each with its own loss formulation and interpretation.
+Background: SSL has become the mainstream for representation learning in vision, language, and audio.
+The methodological landscape is diverse—comprising SimCLR, VICReg, BYOL, SimSiam, CPC, JEPA, etc.—each with its own loss formulation and interpretation.

-Limitations of Prior Work: (1) The geometric alignment perspective (Wang & Isola 2020) is intuitive but lacks a strict statistical foundation and cannot explain methods like BYOL/SimSiam that lack explicit repulsion; (2) The mutual information (MI) maximization view is invariant to any invertible transformation (\(I[x,y]=I[\phi(x),\psi(y)]\)), making it neither necessary nor sufficient; (3) Predictive SSL (CPC, JEPA, I-JEPA) is empirically SOTA, but its objectives and regularizations are heuristic combinations, lacking derivable design principles and identifiability guarantees.
+Limitations of Prior Work: (1) The geometric alignment perspective (Wang & Isola 2020) is intuitive but lacks a rigorous statistical foundation, failing to explain methods like BYOL/SimSiam that lack explicit repulsion.
+(2) The MI (Mutual Information) maximization perspective is neither necessary nor sufficient because MI is invariant under any invertible transformation (\(I[x,y]=I[\phi(x),\psi(y)]\)).
+(3) Predictive SSL (CPC, JEPA, I-JEPA) achieves empirical SOTA, but their objective functions and regularizations are often heuristic combinations, lacking derivable design principles and identifiability guarantees.

-Key Challenge: Existing methods each have strengths, but lack a unifying objective that explains why SSL yields useful representations and provides identifiability proofs.
+Key Challenge: Existing methods have respective strengths but lack a unifying objective that simultaneously explains why SSL produces useful representations and provides identifiability proofs.

-Goal: (1) Find a unified objective encompassing ICA, contrastive/non-contrastive/predictive/stopgrad SSL; (2) Clarify the true role of MI maximization; (3) Derive new SSL variants (e.g., Kalman-based predictive SSL); (4) Provide identifiability guarantees for predictive SSL.
+Goal: (1) Identify a unified objective covering ICA and contrastive, non-contrastive, predictive, and stopgrad-based SSL.
+(2) Clarify the actual role of MI maximization.
+(3) Derive new SSL variants (e.g., Kalman-based predictive SSL).
+(4) Provide identifiability guarantees for predictive SSL.

-Key Insight: Return to the likelihood perspective—for invertible encoders, performing MLE in latent space is equivalent to matching the data distribution to the model distribution; extending to paired views leads to joint LDM.
+Key Insight: Return to the likelihood perspective: for an invertible encoder, MLE in the latent space is equivalent to matching the data distribution to the model distribution.
+Extending this to paired views results in joint LDM.

 Method